PeterHuberSg/MasterGrab/Readme.md

 which you can then teach your Robot.

 To my surprise, even BasicRobot has no strategy, it is actually difficult to beat.
-Meaning it should not be that difficult for you to write an even better Robot.
+Meaning it should not be that hard for you to write an even better Robot.